srager13/ipfs_efficiency_test_project/README.md

 # IPFS Efficiency Test Project

-This project is designed to test the efficiency of the IPFS Block Transfer protocol (bitswap).
+This project is designed to test the efficiency of IPFS.
 It works by creating a specified number of docker containers, each running IPFS.
 The nodes will create and add files of various size to IPFS and then run a series of experiments fetching those files, tracking the latency of download times for each experiment.

 ## Requirements